Membership & Officers

 How to Join or Renew Your Membership

-- NEAAHP membership dues are now collected online.
-The membership is a joint membership with NAAHP, the national professional organization.
+NEAAHP membership dues are collected online.
+Membership is a joint membership with NAAHP, the national professional organization.

 - The annual individual membership dues correspond to the period of November 1 to October 31 of the following calendar year.
 The current dues are $35.00/year.

 - Eligibility to join NEAAHP is restricted to duly appointed advisors (i.e., those who spend significant amounts of time advising) at undergraduate colleges and universities, or at post-baccalaureate programs (including Master’s) that act as pipelines to doctoral programs in medicine.
 Admissions officers or those who are members of admissions committees of doctoral programs in medicine are not eligible to join NEAAHP (or have access to the NEAAHP email listserv).